Saice/864-System/README.md

 In its open-source spirit, feel free to create an account here and create your own branch and documents!

 _-- Kerc_

+## Licensing information

+### Attribution 4.0 International (CC BY-SA 4.0)

+You are free to:
+* Share — copy and redistribute the material in any medium or format.
+* Adapt — remix, transform, and build upon the material for any purpose, even commercially.

+#### Terms
+* Attribution - You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+* ShareAlike - If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.